spacetelescope/PACMan/README.md

 - Brett Blacker (Space Telescope Science Institute)
 - Vicente Amado Olivo (Michigan State University)
 - Wolfgang Kerzendorf (Michigan State University)

+### How PACMan works:
+Naive Bayesian classification is a popular and effective method for differentiating between types of documents.
+In contrast to a simple frequentist classification, Bayesian classification takes into account posterior probability, determined by training on pre-classified data-in this case, Hubble science proposals.
+During training, each proposal of known science category is broken down into a 'bag' of its component words.
+As these lists of science words are parsed, the classifier builds a probabilistic model for each word using Bayes' Theorem.

+#### Robinson's Method

+Once the Bayesian classifier is trained, it is ready to parse new, unclassified proposals.
+The data for each word found in a proposal are combined using Robinson's Method to form an overall probability that the proposal falls into an established category.
+The formula combines p-values from a number of independent tests into one overall p-value with chi-squared distribution.
+The results are normalized, yielding a percent likelihood that the proposal belongs in each category.

+#### Improvements

+Several measures can be taken in order to make the spam classifier even more accurate.
+Words like "a", "the", and "it", which are clearly unrelated to science categories, are removed before classification.
+Conversely, words that are almost always found in only one science category-"planet" in "Planets", for example-can be used to prime PACMan before training.

+This project is licensed under the terms of the MIT license.